GLOBAL IMPACT SUMMER INTERNSHIPS

 - Ability to work with all levels of management and staff operating in a different cultural and business environment

 - Ability to build relationships and team oriented

 - Strong initiative and can-do attitude

 - Critical thinking and creative problem solving

-- Previous international development or business experience and knowledge of a foreign language are desirable, but may not be required.
+- Previous international development or business experience and knowledge of a foreign language are desirable, but not necessarily required.